JHodgkins/MSP4-MovieBox/README.md

 ## Goals and Target audience
 ### Project goals
 - The project will provide an online web e-commerce store where anyone interested in purchasing physical media will be able to do so using an easy-to-understand interface.
 - The e-commerce web store will provide users with information about a product before purchasing.
 - The project will enable users to purchase items through a integrated payment system and receive confirmation of their purchase.
 - The e-commerce web application will be viewable and usable using any browser on any device.

 ### User goals
+- Find information about what MovieBox is all about.
+- Find information about products available on MovieBox.
+- Easily register and login to enable streamlined future purchases.
+- Find information about what they have within their checkout basket.
+- View their completed orders and delivery information.

 ### Site owner goals